Skip to main content

 Overview

 x402 is designed to work across multiple blockchain networks, with different levels of support depending on the facilitator being used.
-The protocol itself is network-agnostic, but facilitators need to implement network-specific logic for payment verification and settlement.
+The protocol itself is network-agnostic, but facilitators need to implement network-specific logic for payment verification and settlement. x402 offers three facilitator models for EVM and Solana networks:

-Supported Facilitators
+Supported facilitators

-• Supports: Base Sepolia
+• Supports: Base Sepolia, Solana Devnet

 • Notes: Recommended for testing and development.
 This is the default facilitator in the x402 packages and requires no setup.

-• Supports: Any EVM network
+• Supports: Any EVM network, Solana networks

 • Notes: Run your own facilitator for full control and customization.
 Supports networks like Avalanche, Polygon, Arbitrum, and other EVM-compatible chains.